Food Service (Sodexo)

 - Each Plan includes a varying amount of Hawk Dollars.

 - Hawk Dollars are monies placed into an account accessed with an I.D. card, which is used like a debit card for purchasing food in any of the retail locations on campus.
 Additional Hawk Dollars can be added at any time during the semester.

 - The Bronze plan is 10 meals per week, but with no Hawk Dollars.
 We encourage all students who select this meal plan to evaluate their daily meal usage before selecting this plan.
 We do not recommend this plan for students who do not plan on going home every weekend.

-- All plans except Bronze have a “plus” option, which allows for the addition of $100 Hawk Dollars at the beginning of each semester
+- All plans except Bronze have a “plus” option, which allows for any amount of Hawk Dollars at the beginning of each semester.

 - Commuter students may purchase plans offering 30, 45 or 60 meals throughout a semester plus an allotted amount of Hawk Dollars.
-There is also a “Hawk only” commuter meal plan available.
+There is two “Hawk only” commuter meal plans available.
 Meal plans may be purchased with financial aid.

 Commuter students have the following options for a meal or quick snack: